 Target disk mode is a boot mode that makes the target Mac's startup disk work like an external hard drive on another Mac computer.
 By connecting two Macs together with Target disk mode, you can browse and open your files stored on the target startup disk.
-It helps a lot when you need to rescue files from a Mac that won't boot.
+It helps a lot when you need to recover data from Mac that won't turn on.

 How to Start Mac to Target disk mode?

 To get into Mac target disk mode, you can follow the following guide step by step.

 Before you get into Target disk mode, you need to prepare those things in advance.